Hujaakbar/Articles/Dependency_Injection/dependency_injection_general.md

 ## What is Dependency Injection

 Now we have some idea about what dependencies and clients are.
 It is time to define "Dependency Injection".
-It is to pass an already created object as an argument to another function/class instead of creating it in the body of that client class/function.
+Dependency Injection is passing an already created object as an argument to another function/class instead of creating it in the body of that client class/function.
 If my definition didn't make much sense, here is the alternative definitions by [Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection) "Dependency injection is a programming technique in which an object or function receives other objects or functions that it requires, as opposed to creating them internally".

-One example is worth dozens of definitions, isn't it?.
+One example is worth dozens of definitions, isn't it?
 I hear you.
 So below is the example we used earlier this time with dependencies being injected.

 ```python